Emily3403/isisdl/README.md

 The base executable `isisdl` is responsible for downloading your content.

-The executable `isisdl-config` is responsible for configuring your setup.
+The executable `isisdl-config` is responsible for reconfiguring your setup.

 The executable `isisdl-sync` is responsible for synchronizing your files with the database and detecting missing / corrupted files.